 + When will you announce the full lineup and schedule?

 Full Lineup will be announced in Januray.
 The full Festival Schedule and venues will come in mid-February.

 + What’s the deal with Tickets and Passes?

 3-Day Festival Passes: $79 - Gets you into all shows at all venues for all three days.
 Weekend Pass:

 2-Day Weekend Passes: $59 - Gets you into all shows at all venues on Friday and Saturday.
 Single-Day Pass: $34- Gets you access to all venues for one day on either 3/9, 3/10 or 3/11.
 VIP Passes: $149- Gets you access to everything, and much more!

 If you’ve purchased your passes online or purchased a ticket at a Savannah Stopover event prior to the Festival.
 You will still need to redeem that ticket for a wristband and/or Festival badge.
 This can be done at the Savannah Stopover Festival HQ.
 Headquarters adress will be announced in mid-February.
 Please keep this website and Savannah Stopover checked on Facebook for all the most current details!
 Please note, entrance to all shows is ‘space permitting’.
 Arrive early and be ready with Plan B. Hopping from venue to venue is what Stopover is all about (and remember you can take your drink with you!)

 + Can I buy tickets at the door?
 Can I get tickets to single events in advance?

-We WILL NOT offer tickets at the door!
+We WILL NOT offer tickets at the door to venues!
 Please come to HQ to get your tickets or if you already have a ticket come to exchange it for your wristband.
 You must have a 3-day, 2-day or 1-day pass to attend any show.